geops/trafimage-maps/doc/README.md

 ## Configuration

-Variables shared among both documentation are written in /src/config/doc-config.json
+Variables for both documentation are written in /src/config/doc-config.json

 - Styleguidist: 'styleguide.config.js
   two components need to be overwritten:

   - 'StyleGuideRenderer': to customize the style of the page, with our own header, ribbon footer, etc.
   - 'ComponentsList': to change the href and ensure the page doesn't reload on item click.

 - Documentation.js:
-    scripts/doc.js is the script aimed to configure the documentation.js html building
+  scripts/doc.mjs is the script aimed to configure the documentation.js html building

   Params to pass for html creation:

   - 'project-name': displayed in the header
   - 'project-url': href for the footer's ribbon
   - 'theme': custom style from a npm package
     Use geOps default template (https://github.com/geops/geops-docjs-template)
     Same header and footer than styleguidist

 /!\ to change the style consistently it needs to be changed in both places ('geops-docjs-template' & stylegudist)